sandeep06011991/OCC-GNN/README.md

 This work was further optimized in our current [V2 arxiv](https://arxiv.org/abs/2303.13775) submission to perform split sampling along with probabilistic guarantees.

-Concurrent work done by M.F Balin done during his nvidia internship was subsequently discovered by us as also introducing split training with further split parallel sampling shown on the [pull request]
+Concurrent work by [M.F Balin](https://github.com/mfbalin) done during his nvidia internship was subsequently discovered by us as also introducing split training with further split parallel sampling shown on the [pull request]
 (Muhammed Fatih Balin, Dominique LaSalle, and Ümit V. Çatalyürek.
 Cooperative minibatching, August 2022.
 URL https://github.com/dmlc/dgl/pull/4337) dated Aug 2022. submitted to ICML in Jan 2023 and which was subsequently submitted to [arxiv](https://arxiv.org/abs/2310.12403).